top of page

 My travel plans for Egypt came together effortlessly.
 A few weeks before my trip, I met an Egyptian woman who couldn’t stop looking at me and then told me that I looked like I was from Egypt.
 Then, my DNA test results revealed that my maternal ancestry is from the Kush/Nubia People of Kamit (Ancient Egypt) and my paternal ancestry is from the Bamileke People of Cameroon who fled Egypt to prevent being forced to renounce their religion.

-While in Egypt, I learned that Shu is the God Of Air ☥ Sustenance Of Life which helped me to understand my deep connection to the study ☥ practice of Qigong (a healing modality anchored in breath ☥ movement).
+While in Egypt, I learned that Shu is the God Of Air ☥ Sustenance Of Life which helped me to understand my deep connection to the study ☥ practice of Qigong (a healing modality anchored in breath ☥ movement that originated in Africa).
 Shu represents a reconnection to my ancestry and culture.
 I also solved the mystery of my recurring dreams the day I arrived at Nesut-Tawy (renamed Karnak).
 It was as if every cell in my body was an ancestor ecstatic that I finally found my way back home.
 I am often pictured with Shu to represent healing through breathology connection to identity ancestry culture.

 The Gods and Goddesses represent aspects of Spirit (God), however Spirituality manifests for you, and qualities to learn about ☥ cultivate within yourself.
 Identity, ancestry and culture are indispensable parts of the healing process for Black ☥ Indigenous ☥ Immigrant People.